lanl/benchmarks/doc/sphinx/2_amg/amg.rst

  +---------+-----------+-----------+-----------+-----------+-----------+-----------+
  |  120    |           |           |           | 7.733E+08 | 3.280E+07 | 1.514E+09 |
  +---------+-----------+-----------+-----------+-----------+-----------+-----------+

+ Total FOMs for Problem 2 with a total grid size of 256 x 256 x 256  on RZWhippet

 .. figure:: plots/CPU-FOM-2.png
    :alt: FOMs for Problem 2 on RZWhippet using MPI or OpenMP.
    :align: center

+   FOMs for Problem 2 on RZWhippet using MPI or OpenMP.

 Strong Scaling on RZWhippet
 ---------------------------